2. The Tai Chi Principles

 Tai Chi was created based on the Traditional Chinese Medicine, martial arts and the law of nature known as the ‘Tao’.
 It incorporated knowledge going back for thousands of years in Chinese history.
 In recent years over 500 medical studies have shown tai chi improves muscular strength, flexibility and fitness; as well as improved relaxation, balance, immunity and other health benefits.
 However studies don’t show anywhere near the full extent of benefits tai chi can bring!
 Such as empowering you to develop serenity, inner strength and power, leading to more happiness and fulfilment.

 The secret of tai chi’s near magical effect for health and wellness is the principles.
 They might seem simple but profound.
 Regular practice will enable you to discover the many layers of depth to develop your tai chi.
-These principles are divided into three main categories, based on my interpretation, forty plus years of practice and cross checked with up to date medical knowledge.
+I divided these principles into three main categories, based on my interpretation, forty plus years of practice and cross checked with up to date medical knowledge.

 - Tai Chi movements are slow so that you can be mindful of them and integrate mind and body, they are smooth to facilitate serenity, and they flow continuously like water in a river.
 The continual flow gathers inner energy like the hydraulic power, growing as it flows.